something999/OCLC-Broken-Link-Checker/README.md

     * If you are not sure whether you are running a 64-bit version of Windows:
         1. Open the search box.
         2. Locate **System** or **System Information**.
         3. Look for the phrase **64-bit operating system, x64 based processor** or **x64-based PC** under System Type.
-If you see either of these phrases, your computer is running a 64-bit version of Windows (if not, use the source code package option).
+If you see either of these phrases, your computer is running a 64-bit version of Windows (if not, you must use the source code package).

 **Source package installation** is recommended if:
 * You want to run the program directly in a Python IDE.
+* You want to be assured of the executable contents.
 * You plan to modify the code (e.g, change the behavior of `APIClient` or `HTTPClient`, create your own Mac distribution, etc.).
 * You feel comfortable installing Python on your system.
 * You feel comfortable installing external Python libraries in your global Python installation or within a virtual environment.